gravitational/teleport/.github/ISSUE_TEMPLATE/webtestplan.md

 - [ ] Verify that it can replay an interactive session
 - Session Player:
   - [ ] Verify that when playing, scroller auto scrolls to bottom most content
-  - [ ] Verify when resizing player to a small screen, scroller appears and is working
   - [ ] Verify that error message is displayed (enter an invalid SID in the URL)

 #### Audit log